ankane/searchkick/README.md

 heroku addons:open foundelasticsearch
 ```

 Visit the Shield page and reset your password.
 You’ll need to add the username and password to your url.
-Also, get the port number from the Overview page.
 Get the existing url with:

 ```sh
 heroku config:get FOUNDELASTICSEARCH_URL
 ```

-And add `elastic:password@` right after `https://` and add the port at the end:
+And add `elastic:password@` right after `https://` and add port `9243` at the end:

 ```sh
 heroku config:set ELASTICSEARCH_URL=https://elastic:password@12345.us-east-1.aws.found.io:9243